mudasobwa/mudasobwa.github.io/_posts/2018-01-03-pattern-matcher-for-protocols.md

 Now you have a function (a set of 11 functions, to be precise,) that effectively matches _only_ implementations of the `Enumerable` protocol.

+---

+There is definitely a room for improvements, like packing everything into a `__using__/1` macro, allowing blocks and delegates besides the anonymous function as a handler, better customization for how to handle different implementations, callbacks, cold beer...

+Maybe once I’ll publish this as a package to hex, but for now this blog is fine enough.